List of Marvel Comics characters: C: Bennett Brant

 Bennett Brant is the brother of Betty Brant.
-He ended up in a gambling debt with the gangster Blackie Gaxton to pay for his mother's medical bills.
+He ended up in a gambling debt with gangster Blackie Gaxton to pay for his mother's medical bills.
 With the help of Doctor Octopus, Gaxton kidnapped Bennett and Betty as insurance against anyone who wanted to prevent him from leaving the country.
 Bennett was double-crossed by Gaxton who refused to free him of any debts.
 Blackie was fatally shot during a melee between Gaxton's gang, Doctor Octopus, and Spider-Man.

 Many years later, a new Crime Master appeared in the Venom series.
 He proved to be a shrewd planner, with substantial resources and many henchmen.
 His paths first crossed with Eugene "Flash" Thompson, the most recent host of the Venom symbiote, when Flash was sent to stop a mad scientist who had developed powerful Antarctic Vibranium bullets for the Crime Master.

 The Crime Master subsequently organized his own team to destroy Venom, which he called the Savage Six.
 It consisted of himself, Jack-O-Lantern, Human Fly, Death Adder, Megatak, and Toxin.
 When Betty Brant was brought before the Crime Master, she was shocked when the Crime Master revealed himself to be her own brother who invited Betty to join him in killing Venom.
 After his unmasking, Brant claimed that the Crime Master identity went back centuries, and that the bearer of it was chosen by an enigmatic criminal empire.
 After Venom arrived at his hideout, Bennett almost killed him with a sonic pistol and a flamethrower, but he was shot and killed by Betty.
-When Venom began to make a comment on this, Betty stated that her brother "died a long time ago."

 Impostor Crime Master

 Venom later came across another Crime Master who was smuggling weapons into the city.
 Venom fights this Crime Master and notices that he is acting differently.
 At the same time, the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body) gets a call from Spider-Island 2 about Venom and the Crime Master and proceeds to have a small army assemble outside the building in which they are fighting.
 The Superior Spider-Man breaks into the building just as the Crime Master takes off his mask.
-It is revealed that the man under the mask is an unnamed Maggia operative who had just bought the Crime Master identity and gear from Hobgoblin.
-The Maggia operative then surrenders.
+It is revealed that the man under the mask is an unnamed Maggia operative who had bought the Crime Master identity and gear from Hobgoblin.

-The Crime Master subsequently hires Blood Spider, Death-Shield, and Jagged Bow to help him steal a damaged Rigellian Recorder from Deadpool and the Mercs for Money.
-After the heist goes awry, the Crime Master attempts to buy the Recorder through an auction being held by Deadpool, but is outbid by the Ozarks Kingpin.

 During the Civil War II storyline, the Crime Master joins the Kingpin's organization and is killed by one of Fisk's enemies, who defaces his corpse with a sign that reads "It's Not Your City".